Far-right politics in Serbia: Contemporary period

-Following the beginning of the COVID-19 pandemic in Serbia in 2020, conspiracy theories regarding the virus had begun to spread; the far-right had also spread these conspiracy theories.
-In the same year, the far-right also seen a sudden rise in popularity.
+Following the beginning of the COVID-19 pandemic in Serbia in 2020, conspiracy theories regarding the virus began to spread; the far-right also spread these conspiracy theories.
+In the same year, the far-right saw a sudden rise in popularity.
 Following the 2020 parliamentary election, a series of protests took place in July.
-The government had portrayed the protests as led by the far-right; a small group of far-right activists did participate in the protests, including former MP Srđan Nogo.
+The government portrayed the protests as led by the far-right; a small group of far-right activists did participate in the protests, including former MP Srđan Nogo.
 In October 2021, Facebook Inc. published a series of documents that included far-right groups in Serbia that were connected with terrorism, violence, and hate.
 A month later, a far-right group harassed and attacked several peace activist groups, including Women in Black, due to their opposition to denying the notion that the Srebrenica massacre was a genocide.
 During the same period, a conflict emerged in Belgrade, after a far-right group made a mural dedicated to Ratko Mladić; peace activists had thrown eggs and paint at the mural to destroy it, although the groups would occasionally re-paint the mural.
 The conflict received national media attention, although the mural did not end up being removed.
 Following the beginning of the Russian invasion of Ukraine in February 2022, far-right groups protested in support of Russia.
 The invasion had helped the far-right cross the electoral threshold in the 2022 general election due to their pro-Russian views.
 Far-right groups had also stated their opposition to imposing sanctions on Russia.
-Dveri, the Democratic Party of Serbia (DSS), and the Serbian Party Oathkeepers (SSZ), all whom campaigned on their opposition to imposing sanctions on Russia, had entered the National Assembly.
+Dveri, the Democratic Party of Serbia (DSS), and the Serbian Party Oathkeepers (SSZ), all of which campaigned on their opposition to imposing sanctions on Russia, had entered the National Assembly.
 At the time of the campaign period, SSZ, SRS, and Serbian Right (SD) were viewed as allegedly under the control of the government.
 During the 2022 EuroPride event in Belgrade, far-right groups clashed with the police.